Booth Lake, Booth Lake Trailhead, Summit County - Eagle County - Clear Creek County, Colorado

 The trail winds north through grassy hillsides to the Eagles Nest Wilderness Boundary, and gradually straightens up a widening valley framed by towering, red-hued walls.

 Grades moderate from 1.0 - 1.5 miles through a colorful mix of aspen, leafy ground cover and berries.
-The trail grows rugged leading up to Booth Falls (1.9 miles : 9,720'), which drop 60' in several stages (visible and accessible from numerous spurs off the main trail).
+The trail grows rugged leading up to Booth Falls (1.9 miles : 9,720'), which drops 60' in several stages (visible and accessible from numerous spurs off the main trail).

 The trail continues steeply over the falls where aspen give way to a thick spruce forest.

 It drops and levels briefly along Booth Creek, a useful reprieve before another strenuous push breaks treeline (2.5 miles : 10,165') and crests at the foot of a long, narrow valley (2.85 miles : 10,490').

 The valley floor and slopes above are thinly wooded, a good place to find wildlife and clear camping terrain.
 The valley bends northwest on a mild grade beneath craggy, talus strewn walls.
 Behind you are emerging views of the Holy Cross range and portions of the Vail ski area.